Riel-Foundation/CLI-animations/README.md

 # CLI-animations
-Some animations for the Riel's CLI I'm working on
+Some animations for the Riel's CLI

 ![Animation](./animation.gif)